 In a nutshell, the whole requirement is an "accurate statement of fact" by exercising judgement on the appearance of the cargo so as give the shipper, the consignee and anyone else who becomes a holder of the bill reasonable notice that there is some defect or shortage in the goods.

-Finally, most bills of lading contain a printed clause such as "all particulars as furnished by the shippers but unknown to the carrier"; or "weight, measure, quality, quantity, condition, contents, and value unknown" (see the Club's 100 series model B/L).
-These statements are helpful to protect the carriers when the cargo details cannot be verified by reasonable shipping practices and members should make sure that their standard transport documents do contain such clauses.
+Finally, most bills of lading contain a printed clause such as "all particulars as furnished by the shippers but unknown to the carrier"; or "weight, measure, quality, quantity, condition, contents, and value unknown" (see the Club's 100 series model B/L, available on request).
+These statements are helpful to protect the carriers when the cargo details cannot be verified by reasonable shipping practices, as highlighted in the “Tai Prize” discussed above, and Members should make sure that their standard transport documents do contain such clauses.

 Of course, if you are unhappy about the state of cargo received in your warehouse for shipment, it is probably better to discuss your concerns with the shipper at that stage, rather than stuff the items into a container and give the shipper a claused bill.

 We hope that you have found the above interesting.
 If you would like further information, or have any comments, please email us, or take this opportunity to forward to any colleagues who you may feel would be interested.

 Risk Management Director, TT Club